-The third step is to add minerals to biochar.
+The third step in proper biochar preparation is adding minerals to it.
 Soil is a battery that stores electric charge.
-Electrons and ions are electric charges that adsorp onto soil particles, especially SOM and biochar.
-The ability of soils to capture and hold these charges — both positive (CEC) and negative (AEC) — creates a fundamental electric storage capacity — like the electric potential, or ampere-hours, of a battery.
+Electrons and ions are electric charges that adsorp onto soil particles, especially soil organic matter and biochar.
+The ability of soils to capture and hold these charges — both positive (CEC) and negative (AEC) — creates a fundamental electric storage capacity, like the electric potential, or ampere-hours, of a battery.
 Beyond simple quantity, it’s important to also examine how soils can easily and quickly make these electric charges available to organisms.

-Both SOM and biochar have remarkable capacity to gather and store both negative (electron) and positive (proton = H+) charges, and are highly efficient to hold and deliver ionized minerals and their electrons to cells.
+Both soil organic matter and biochar have remarkable capacity to gather and store both negative (electron) and positive (proton = H+) charges, and are highly efficient at holding and delivering ionized minerals and their electrons to cells.

 Biochar’s high adsorption capacity makes it an ideal delivery system for minerals and their electric charges.
-Electrons and ions adsorped onto and into biochar are safely, efficiently placed in the root zone, and kept there, ready for ion exchanges with plant roots.
+Electrons and ions adsorped onto and into biochar are safely and efficiently placed in the root zone and kept there, ready for ion exchanges with plant roots.
 Char-adsorped minerals are removed from the soil solution, and thus have minimal mobility to leach and outgas.
-So, any electrons in char are kept in the root zone, in locations that attract plant roots.
+So biochar keeps any electrons in the root zone.

 Most farm soils have deficits and/or imbalances of major minerals, and thus require amendments.
 Similarly, char made from biomass grown in mineral-deficient soil will be short of essential elements.
-Any soil test quickly, cheaply reveals what minerals are needed by soil, and in what amounts.
+Any soil test can quickly and cheaply reveal which minerals a soil needs and in what amounts.
 Adding these minerals to soil directly can create losses and lower effective use of the minerals.
 But blending these minerals with biochar adds needed nutrients in a high efficiency, targeted delivery system.

 Nature’s best source for trace elements is sea minerals.
 For over a billion years, minerals from the land washed into the sea.

 Every element that dissolves in water is in the sea — including nano- and pico-elements.
 Sea water is a full spectrum source for all elements that are essential for life.
 And sea minerals are in ratios that are ideal to sustain cells and organisms.
-This mix of minerals was blended, sorted, stirred, precipitated, titrated and energized by geological and biological processes of Earth evolution.
+This mix of minerals was blended, sorted, stirred, precipitated, titrated, and energized by geological and biological processes during Earth’s evolution.

 Immediately after making char, douse the char with sea minerals dissolved in water.
 Adding this solution to fresh, hot char accomplishes five tasks in one operation:

-1) Extinguish: sea mineral solution puts out the charcoal fire by cooling and by steam;
+1) Extinguishing: the sea mineral solution puts out the charcoal fire by cooling and by steam;

-2) Moisten: hot char flushed with water generates steam with enough pressure to force itself into char micropores;
+2) Moistening: hot char flushed with water generates steam with enough pressure to force itself into char micropores;

-4) Scour: alkali ions of sea minerals loosen and remove tar and resin residues from char’s micropores;
+4) Scouring: alkali ions of sea minerals loosen and remove tar and resin residues from char’s micropores;

-5) Mineralize: sea mineral ions adsorped onto char’s electric charge sites load carbon matrix with a full menu of elements.
+5) Mineralizing: sea mineral ions adsorped onto char’s electric charge sites load it with a full menu of elements.

-Then, when microbes and roots invade char micropores, they find fundamental food all cells require, already in solution, ready to feed them.
-This elemental feast assures soil a foundation of essential nutrients to support rapid, vigorous, healthy growth.
+When microbes and roots invade properly mineralized char micropores, they find fundamental food that all cells require, already in solution, ready to feed them.
+This elemental feast gives soil a foundation of essential nutrients to support rapid, vigorous, healthy plant growth.

 Biochar’s AEC also allows it to adsorp and supply negative ions, mostly nitrates and phosphates.
 Nitrogen and phosphorus were the number one and number two fertilizers in 20th century farming.
 Sea minerals don’t supply much of either, so N and P must be added in various forms.
 Biochar is a high-efficiency delivery system for anions, with high bioavailability and minimal loss by leaching.
 In properly prepared biochar, N and P are not only present as nutrients, but also as organic biomolecules of living soil biology.
 Microbes living in biochar are an ideal medium to retain and recycle these anions.